vittordallacqua/vittordallacqua/README.md

 ## Hi there! 👋

-Currently studying Computer Science at Universidade Positivo, with a completed Technical degree in Information Technology at PUCPR (2022).
+Currently studying Computer Science at Universidade Positivo, with a completed Technical degree in Information Technology at PUCPR.

 ## Main technologies
 <div style="display: inline_block">